nm3224/ads-fall2023-project2-group2/README.md

 ![screenshot](doc/figs/map.jpg)

-In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [JHU CSSE Covid-19 Data](https://github.com/CSSEGISandData/COVID-19) or NYC Health open data released on the [NYC Coronavirus Disease 2019 Data](https://github.com/nychealth/coronavirus-data) website.
+In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
+You may choose a topic to compare how covid impact daily life in different prospectives.
 See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: